CodeMaster7000/Email-Validator/README.md

 # Email Validator

-A handy JavaScript program (embedded into HTML) to tell you if an email address is valid or not.
+A handy JavaScript program (embedded into an HTML document) to test whether an email address is valid or not.